Necrotic-bonk/rummitimer/README.md

-# Rummikub Timer
+# Rummikub Timer 🎲⏱️

 A modern, user-friendly timer app designed specifically for Rummikub games.
 Built with Flutter, this app helps manage player turns and timing during gameplay.

-## Features
+## Features ✨

-- **Player Management**
+- **Player Management** 👥

-  - Support for 2-4 players
+  - Support for 2-4 players 🎮
-  - Customizable seating arrangements
+  - Customizable seating arrangements 🪑
-  - Visual player rotation system
+  - Visual player rotation system 🔄

-- **Timer Controls**
+- **Timer Controls** ⏳

-  - Customizable timer duration
+  - Customizable timer duration ⏱️
-  - Tap to start/reset timer
+  - Tap to start/reset timer 🖱️
-  - Long press to stop timer
+  - Long press to stop timer ✋
-  - Tap anywhere on the screen or title bar to control timer
+  - Tap anywhere on the screen or title bar to control timer 📱

-- **Theme Support**
+- **Theme Support** 🎨

-  - Dark mode
+  - Dark mode 🌙
-  - Light mode
+  - Light mode ☀️
-  - Rummikub-themed colors
+  - Rummikub-themed colors 🟥🟦
-  - Persistent theme preference
+  - Persistent theme preference 💾

-- **Language Support**
+- **Language Support** 🌍
-  - English
+  - English 🇬🇧
-  - Polish
+  - Polish 🇵🇱
-  - German
+  - German 🇩🇪

-## Usage
+## Usage 🚀

-1. **Starting the Timer**
+1. **Starting the Timer** ⏯️

-   - Tap anywhere on the screen to start the timer
+   - Tap anywhere on the screen to start the timer ▶️
-   - Tap again to reset the timer
+   - Tap again to reset the timer 🔄
-   - Long press to stop the timer
+   - Long press to stop the timer ⏹️

-2. **Changing Settings**
+2. **Changing Settings** ⚙️

-   - Tap the players icon in the top right to access settings
+   - Tap the cog icon in the top right to access settings 🛠️
-   - Adjust number of players
+   - Adjust number of players 👥
-   - Set timer duration
+   - Set timer duration ⏱️
-   - Choose seating arrangement
+   - Choose seating arrangement 🪑
-   - Toggle dark/light mode
+   - Toggle dark/light mode 🌙☀️
-   - Select language
+   - Select language 🌍

-3. **Player Rotation**
+3. **Player Rotation** 🔄
-   - The timer automatically rotates to the next player when time runs out
+   - The timer automatically rotates to the next player when time runs out ⏳
-   - Visual indication of current player's turn
+   - Visual indication of current player's turn 🎯

-## Contributing
+## Contributing 🤝

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request. 🛠️

-## License
+## License 📜

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments
+## Acknowledgments 🙏

-- Built with Flutter
+- Built with Flutter 💙
-- Inspired by the TTL Rummikub timer
+- Inspired by the TTL Rummikub timer 🎲
-- Special thanks to all contributors and testers
+- Special thanks to all contributors and testers 🌟